ossf/fuzz-introspector/doc/sphinx/source/user-guides/index.rst

 We will use the table available in the `project functions overview <https://storage.googleapis.com/oss-fuzz-introspector/libdwarf/inspector-report/20230109/fuzz_report.html#Project-functions-overview>`_ section.

-This table gives us information about each function in the project and also provides relevant link to the code coverage report if available.
+This table gives us information about each function in the project and also provides a relevant link to the code coverage report if available.
 We use the search functionality of the table to find our code, which gives us: